Guard of honour: Belarus

 The Honour Guard of the Armed Forces of Belarus is the primary honour guard battalion of the Armed Forces of Belarus.
 It was created in 1995 as a result of a combination of two drill teams from different military academies in the country (the Minsk Air Defence and Rocket School and the Minsk Higher Military Command School specifically).
 The main honour guard is based in the capital of Minsk, under the direct command of the Minsk Military Commandant, while subordinate units are available all over the country.
 An example of an affiliated honour guard is the Honour Guard of the Military Faculty of the Yanka Kupala State University of Grodno (formed in 2010).
 It is currently composed of personnel from the Armed Forces, Internal Troops, and Border Troops.

 Belgium

 The Belgian Royal Escort (Dutch: Koninklijk escorte te paard, French: Escorte royale à cheval) is a horse-mounted unit that accompanies the King of Belgium on ceremonial occasions.
 It also provides escorts for foreign visiting heads of state and ambassadors presenting their credentials at the Royal Palace in Brussels.

 The Royal Escort is not a full-time unit but is brought together on major ceremonies.
 Formerly a part of the Belgian Gendarmerie (now defunct), it is provided by units of the Belgian Federal Police.
 The uniform is composed of a black bearskin with red plume, black tunic and white breeches.
 Troopers carry a red-yellow-black pennant on their lance.

-Occasionally, foot guard is provided by cadets from the Royal Military Academy in their night-blue full uniform with shako and white plume/hackle.
+Occasionally, foot guards of honor is provided by cadets from the Royal Military Academy in their night-blue full dress uniform with shako and white plume/hackle.